Waterdog Journal – Fishing, Hunting and Wandering

 Giving away my spots has never bothered me.
 When I first started fishing these areas 15 years ago, there was nobody out there.
 I pretty much had the river to myself.
 The dams were the exception, but I quickly gave up on the dams to go explore the many more miles of river that were available.
 At times I did quite well.

-Since I was teaching myself the river and river fishing, I thought I may as well write my adventures down and put them up on some of the first of the areas fishing forums.
+Since I was teaching myself about Fox River fishing and river fishing in general, I thought I may as well write my adventures down and put them up on some of the first of the areas fishing forums.
 It seemed like a shame that I wasn’t running into anyone out there and I figured if I could do this and figure this out, anyone can.
 Then I started getting involved with conservation efforts on the river and it seemed like a shame that anglers weren’t participating in these efforts.
-So I wrote that stuff down and hoped that anglers would jump on the band wagon.
+So I wrote that stuff down and hoped that anglers would jump on the band wagon to fish the Fox.
 That seemed to work a little bit.

 The theory was simple to me, the more people I could convince to get out fishing and wandering around the river, the better the chance they would do what they could to protect it.
 So I started guiding, then fishing classes, spoke to a variety of fishing clubs, all in the hopes of getting more anglers out there.
 Fishing my spots and fixing the river.